dlbeswick/gio-sync/README.md

 This project uses the [Gio](https://docs.gtk.org/gio/) library and [GVfs](https://en.wikipedia.org/wiki/GVfs) to sync files between two locations.

 File access for MTP devices such as Android phones are notoriously fickle on Linux, and I wrote this program because Gnome's file system turned out to be the only way that I could sync files to and from a particular MTP device.
 The various MTP Fuse filesystems weren't working; only Gnome Files was.
-So, I wrote the program as a way to make use of Gnome's IO libraries to sync files using the commandline.
+This program is a way to make use of Gnome's IO libraries to sync files using the commandline.

 You might also be interested in looking at this project for an example of how to use PyGObject to access Glib and GTK functions from Python.